Assault on a Family Member in Dallas, TX

 Unfortunately, many do not know how severe and unfair family violence assault cases can be until it’s too late.
 Many assume the state will surely see that the case is bad and not prosecute.
 Sadly, this is rarely the case.
 Many family violence allegations stem from rash police decisions or are motivated by anger, jealousy, and family disputes.

-If you or a loved one are charged with assaulting a family member, your best option is to contact an experienced family violence defense attorney as quickly as possible.
+If you or a loved one is charged with assaulting a family member, your best option is to contact an experienced family violence defense attorney as quickly as possible.
 At the Law Office of Mike Howard, we focus on seeing the person, not the charges.
 Let us explain your situation and guide you toward the best possible resolution so you can put the situation behind you.

 Our Promise to Every Client: